Understanding Organizational Risk

-There are numerous approaches to calculating the risk in each work area and each area will have varying threat manifestations.
+There are numerous approaches to calculating the risk in each work area, and each area will have varying threat manifestations.
 On the face of it, these are all considered in isolation.
-As a result, the outcomes tend to be viewed on the basis of ‘the most recent incident is the highest priority’.
+As a result, the outcomes tend to be viewed based on ‘the most recent incident is the highest priority.
 Unfortunately, this reactive approach to identifying and therefore managing risk is not cohesive to a sound risk strategy and is essentially a fire-fighting exercise which in itself is not sustainable.
-Secondly, a number of controls identified to manage risks could if defined correctly, actually address a number of scenarios thereby leading to cost savings across the enterprise.
+Secondly, several controls identified to manage risks could if defined correctly, actually address many scenarios, thereby leading to cost savings across the enterprise.

 2.1 Normalising Risk Assessments

-To ensure risk assessments are measured on a level playing field it is important to identify areas of commonality.
-As outlined above risk is typically measured as the relationship between Likelihood of a Threat or Hazard actually being realized and the Consequence or Impact if it occurs.
+To ensure risk assessments are measured on a level playing field, it is essential to identify areas of commonality.
+As outlined above, the risk is typically measured as the relationship between the Likelihood of a Threat or Hazard being realized and the Consequence or Impact if it occurs.

 2.2 Assessment Framework